Jk4818/i-am-jkeung-2022/src/pricing/mixmaster/MasterStandard.md

 ---
 title: "Polished"
-price: 575
+price: 140
 features: [
-  'Mastering of up to 5 tracks',
+  'Mastering of 2 up to 5 tracks',
+  'Detailed in the box mastering chain',
-  'Detailed mastering chain with EQ, multi-band compression, and peak limiting', 'Stereo track mastering only',
+  'Stereo track mastering only',
-  '1 round of revisions for adjustments'
+  '2 rounds of revisions for adjustments'
   ]
 btnText: ""
 color: "#d7e3fc"